rkhive/Rkhive/README.md

 # Rkhive

-This is an App for Good project.
+The MAMS Rkhive is an App for Good project.